samborkent/plasma-solver/README.md

     momentum is not conserved.
 * Collisions are only possible if the background particles move slower than the plume particles
+* All collisions with the background are with static background particles.
+    A moving background particle that collides with a static background particle will interchange verlocity, resulting in no net change of density.

 # Naming conventions
 Loosly resemble paper names and follow MATLAB style guidelines v1.3